adamrt918/adamrt918.github.io/project1.md

 - Clone the repository onto your ansible server.
 - Run
-    > ansible-playbook -i hosts.yml -e "dest=<YOUR_CORE_DEVICE_HOSTNAME>" --diff
+    > ansible-playbook -i hosts.yml -e "dest=<device_group>"
-- The code will prune VLANs on your network
+- The code will compile information from the active network state and sync it to nautobot.

 [Back to Portfolio](./)